 There are many different software packages which will complete bookkeeping for you.
 For most businesses there are several choices these include using Excel, QuickBooks, Sage or online accounting services.
 The advantage of using software for your accounts is that the figures are calculated for you and the postings are completed as you fill in your transactions.
 An example of this is if you raise an invoice on a customer.
 By completing an invoice from the software will automatically complete the posting for you and increase your sales and also increase your customer’s balance.

-Return from double entry bookkeeping to Bookkeeping basics page.
+Return from double entry bookkeeping to bookkeeping page.